Moving the Decimal Point for New Space

 Motiv Space Systems is committed to building tools that will enable visionary ideas for “new space” to succeed.
 The vision is to bring innovative solutions to both ground and space robotics.

 In this presentation for Friday Coffee Meetup, Chris Thayer, President, CEO, and Co-founder of Motiv Space Systems gives an inside look at Motiv: who they are, what they’re doing currently, and where he sees robotics going in the future.
 In this video you’ll get a fascinating introduction to new space, and how the frontiers of new space require visionary ideas that are high-risk and often can’t be realized.
-Motiv’s sweet spot is to identify new approaches in ground and space robotics that can serve as a bridge to the best visionary ideas for new space and to make those ideas come to life.
+Motiv’s sweet spot is to identify new approaches in ground and space robotics that can serve as a bridge to the best visionary ideas for new space and make those ideas come to life.

-Whether navigating NASA contracts, commercializing advanced space robotics for the JPL Mars 2020 Rover, or making accessible modular products such as the xLink system, Motiv is moving the decimal point for what is possible in new space.
+Whether navigating NASA contracts, commercializing advanced space robotics for the JPL Mars 2020 Perseverance Rover, or making accessible modular products such as the xLink system, Motiv is moving the decimal point for what is possible in new space.
 Think of Motiv like the pick-axe and shovel makers of the old Gold Rush days.
 They are enabling those missions to fly.

 Adapting to New Space and Becoming Far More Accessible